Ira A. Fulton Schools of Engineering: History

 A separate school was created for technology programs and, in 1996, the Schools of Technology and Agribusiness moved to the Polytechnic Campus.

 In 2002, the Department of Bioengineering was renamed the Harrington Department of Bioengineering in honor of a $5 million gift from the Harrington Arthritis Research Center.
-The department is now one of the seven Fulton Schools, the School of Biological and Health Systems Engineering.
+The department is now one of the eight Fulton Schools, the School of Biological and Health Systems Engineering.

 Also in 2002, the office of Global Outreach and Executive Education (GOEE) was established to provide anytime/anyplace learning environments for industry professionals to complete advanced degrees.
 In 2003, the program began offering engineering graduate degrees completely online.
 Currently, GOEE offers 16 online undergraduate engineering/technology degree programs, 17 online master's degree programs, and one online master's program for students in China.
 GOEE also offers three graduate-level academic certificate programs.